Whatsapp Icon

 What is an STD?

-STDs or STIs are infections that transmit from one person to another during sexual contact.
+STDs or STIs are infections that are transmitted from one person to another during sexual contact.
 You may get an STD through anal, vaginal or oral sex.
 Depending on the STD, it may be transmitted through:

 • Semen